-As the name suggests: it's essentially a dongle-form version of the Fire TV box (from 2017) for sourcing Amazon, Netflix and other streaming services in Ultra-HD form, most commondly referred to as '4K'.
+As the name suggests: it's essentially a dongle-form version of the Fire TV box (from 2017) for sourcing Amazon, Netflix and other streaming services in Ultra-HD form, AKA '4K'.

-Crucially, the 4K Fire Stick is mega affordable.
+Crucially, the 4K Fire Stick is affordable.
 And with a bunch of additional dongle/stick-form devices also available on the market, that's important.
 Unlike the Now TV Stick, which maxes out at 720p on a lot of content (think: 720 horizontal lines to the picture), Amazon's device ups the ante by offering 2160p (that's triple the number of horizontal lines, so you can imagine the picture quality difference).

 Design and remote

 The Fire TV Stick 4K's design means it's small enough to just plug into the back of your TV via an HDMI port.
 Well, just about.
 The stick itself is quite fat, so neighbouring ports may become inaccessible.
-However, an HDMI extender is included if you don't or can't plug it in directly.
-As with other such streamers, power comes from a USB-to-mains-power adapter, also included.
+However, an HDMI extender is included if you don't or can't plug it into the telly directly.
+As with other such streamers, power comes from a USB-to-mains-power adapter, which is also included.

 Amazon has slightly redesigned the functional-yet-unexciting Alexa remote compared to the earlier Fire TV products, as you can see in our picture below.
 There's now a standby button as well as volume up and down buttons on the bottom of the main body.
-There's an Alexa button at the top, which works fine – although we think the voice control button on the side of the Sky Q remote is a little better.
-The remote takes two AAA batteries (which are included) so you'll want some spares in a drawer for a future day when these inevitably die and you're stuck unable to finish that box set.
+There's an Alexa button at the top, which works fine.
+The remote takes two AAA batteries (which are included) so you'll want some spares in a drawer for a future day when these inevitably die and you're stuck unable to finish that must-watch box set.

-Amazon has also changed its logo on the remote and main body of the stick – it's now just the 'Amazon arrow'.
-Seems a trifle odd given Amazon's brand recognition, but we've noticed this trend on some other Amazon devices.
+Amazon has also changed its logo on the remote and main body of the stick – it's now just the 'Amazon arrow' – which seems a trifle odd given Amazon's brand recognition, but this is the trend on Amazon devices now.

 Setup and navigation

-Software hasn't been Amazon's strongest suit over the last few years – as we've noted with various Echo updates – but that doesn't apply to the Fire TV OS, which remains slick and very simple to use with a top-navigation and content suggestions, topics and groups as you scroll.
+Software hasn't always been Amazon's strongest suit over the last few years – as we've noted with various Echo updates – but that doesn't apply to the Fire TV OS, which remains slick and very simple to use thanks to a top-navigation with content suggestions, topics and groups as you scroll.
 It's similar to that on Fire tablets and always seems bulletproof.

 Let there be no doubt that Amazon services are prioritised, but there is naturally support for other players and apps, and it's easy to position your favourites to the 'front' – we have Netflix and Plex sitting pride of place as the first two available, because our Prime membership is one of those things we dip in and out of in various months of the year (you can deactivate whenever you please).

 We've had rare issues with connectivity, usually following internet downtime, but this can typically be fixed by finding the Restart option within the settings menu.
-Don't do a full-on reset (that's a different option) as the restart maintains all your sign-ins rather than totally stripping the Stick's apps and memory.
+Don't do a full-on reset (that's a different option) as the Restart will maintain all your sign-ins rather than totally stripping the Stick's apps and memory.

 What you need for 4K, HDR and Dolby

 The 2017 Fire TV offered 4K with high dynamic range (HDR) and Dolby Atmos support, but there was no Dolby Vision out of the box.
-This newer stick corrects this so HDR, HDR10, Dolby Vision, HLG and HDR10+ are all covered.
+The newer 4K Stick corrects this so HDR, HDR10, Dolby Vision, HLG and HDR10+ are all covered.

 Note that you will need to have a compatible TV to get the most out of the Stick, with an HDMI capable of 4K (2160p) at 24/25/30/50/60Hz (most recent TVs will have HDCP 2.2 support, which you'll need for 4K content).